MLHale/eyestream/README.md

 Install the Gazepoint remote and control server using the Gasepoint Installer located here (https://www.gazept.com/downloads/), using valid access credentials provided with purchase of the GP3.

 ### Software
 First install python, pip. and docker.

+> Note windows 10 pro, enterprise, and education users should use [docker desktop](https://docs.docker.com/docker-for-windows/install/), Windows 10 home users must install docker using [docker toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/).
+As part of the docker toolbox setup, you may also need to forward port 80 from the container to the host.
+To do so, open virtual box, click settings, click network, click advanced, click port forwarding, and then forward port 80 from guest to host, using 127.0.0.1 as the host ip.

 Then:

 ```
 pip install pypiwin32
-pip install channels
+pip install channels==1.1.8
 pip install asgi_redis
 git clone https://github.com/MLHale/eyestream
 docker pull redis